always free shipping

 CBD oil – This is CBD in an oil sometimes called a “carrier” oil because it carries the CBD.
 You’ll also see the term MCT oil.
 That stands for medium-chain-triglyceride and is often simply coconut oil.

 Hemp oil – This is oil made from hemp seeds.
+It’s usually even called “hemp seed oil.”
 Think of it as you would olive oil.

 CBD hemp oil – Aaah, now it gets interesting.
 This could be an abundance of caution on the manufacturer’s part wanting to make it perfectly clear that their CBD is made from hemp.
 Or, it could be CBD using hemp oil as the carrier.
 Read the label closely.